 Batch computing is analogous, except that instead of food and drink, you and the other users want your jobs to be run, and instead of food servers, the servers are computers that can run jobs.
+Typically, for a production cluster supercomputer, the number of resources requested by the users - that is, total servers requested - is much larger than the number of available resources (servers).

-In the case of Sooner, OSCER's big Linux cluster supercomputer, the number of users is roughly 500, and the number of servers (computers) is also roughly 500 - but most users want to use many computers at the same time.

-The only way to make this work is for a computer program known as a scheduler - in this case, LSF - to decide whose jobs run on which computers, and when.
+In the case of OSCER's Linux cluster supercomputer, Sooner, the number of users is roughly 750, and the number of servers (computers) is roughly 500 - but most users want to use many servers at the same time.
+The only way to make this work is for a program known as a scheduler - in this case, LSF (Load Share Facility) - to decide whose jobs run on which servers, and when.